Chaebol: Law for the limit of investment

+Law for the limit of assurance

 The correct name for the Guarantee Limit Act is the "Debt Guarantee Limit System."
 Debt guarantees and cross-guarantees among affiliates of Korean conglomerates were feared to pose risks to financial supervision and the concentration of economic power.
 To prevent this, the Debt Guarantee Limit System was introduced.

 Article 24 of the Monopoly Regulation and Fair Trade Act stipulates, "Domestic companies belonging to conglomerates subject to cross-shareholding restrictions shall not guarantee the debt of their affiliates."

 However, this prohibits "inter-affiliate debt guarantees" for conglomerates with a certain total asset value.
 For example, this applies to groups with total assets exceeding 5 trillion won.
 This system served to institutionally control the mechanism by which conglomerates, through guarantees between affiliates, transferred internal funds and shared risks across the entire group, thereby strengthening the concentration of economic power.
 Indeed, since the system's introduction in 1998, the amount of inter-affiliate debt guarantees within conglomerates subject to cross-shareholding restrictions has steadily declined.
 Previously, conglomerates provided low-interest guarantees to their affiliates, which in turn formed a circulating capital network for the entire conglomerate.
 Therefore, this system served as an institutional mechanism to weaken the oligarchic control established by a small number of conglomerate owners through guarantees and investment networks between affiliates.

 Formally, the Korea Fair Trade Commission announces a limited chaebol list every year by size of industrial assets (not including financial companies).